schliepk/UMM_CSCI_4453_Lab_4/README.md

 ALTER TABLE randB ADD INDEX B (B);
 ```

-Now run the same query again (mine was MUCH faster the second time)
+Now run the same query again (mine was MUCH faster the second time-- about 5 seconds for me)
 After you've run it a second time, preface it with `EXPLAIN` and examine the rows.
 Now go back, remove
 the keys and run it again (just to make sure it's not a side effect of caching):